Rishabh2991/g2crowd_task/README.md

 # Proposed Approach

+Module 1  - scrapy_scraper_v2.py :

-scrapy_scraper_v2.py : This is a python based web scraper which uses scrapy framework to extract data based on the keywords passed as arguments.
+This is a python based web scraper which uses scrapy framework to extract data based on the keywords passed as arguments.
 This module carries out a google keyword search on the org name passed as the parameter to extract the probable domain or website address of that particular organization.
 After this step, the scraper method parses the website for keywords from the home page, filters out the stop words and creates a list of relevant content which can be used for